-Attention All Returning Students: Fall/Winter 2018/2019 is a NEW session.
-If you would like to receive academic accommodations for any courses you are registered for, you must complete your Request for Continuing Accommodation form.
+You must register with Accessibility Services each term in order to receive your accessibility accommodations.
+Complete the Request for Continuing Accommodation form.
 An appointment may be requested by your Counsellor if there is a specific need (e.g. to review outstanding documentation, your health status or learning needs have changed, to complete necessary forms, etc.)